 Dare Not Tell is the story of Joe Parker, an Australian WWI vet, and his American wife Sophie, a WWI nurse.
 It begins with Sophie and Joe’s chance meeting in 1916 Paris and chronicles their relationship through thick and thin up to the threshold of WWII.
 Scroll down to read more about their story of love and loss, secrets and redemption.
 Dare Not Tell is available on Amazon worldwide in paperback and Kindle formats.

 I’m currently writing The Bravest Soldiers, the next chapter in Sophie and Joe’s story.
 It’s set in Australia and the South West Pacific Area during World War II and it begins the day they return to Sydney, two days before WWII begins.
-The Bravest Soldiers features Sophie and Joe’s sons, visitors from France and the US, and a trio of children whom life has treated very unfairly.
+The Bravest Soldiers features Sophie and Joe, their sons, visitors from France and the US, and a trio of children whom life has treated very unfairly.
 There’s a dog too, because I’ll always include a dog in my books.

 After I publish The Bravest Soldiers, I may have a story in the works about the Acadians who were expelled from Nova Scotia by the British in the mid-1700s.
 Or I may go back to WWI— Sophie and Joe brought that era to life for me and now it’s deeply entrenched in my heart and mind.
 Regardless of the time and place, you can be assured a complex couple will be at the heart of everything.